zhu-zk/awesome-pets/README.md

 # awesome-pets

 A curated list of papers and SecretFlow's tutorials on Privacy-Enhancing Technologies (PETs).
+There are many ways of categorising different PETs technologies, and we decide to categorise papers into two categories:
+1. Basic Tools: aims for generic scnarios
+2. Applications: aims for specific scenarios

 Please feel free to open a pull request.